gatling/gatling/src/sphinx/general/reports.rst

 Details menu points to per-request-type statistics.

-.. note:: Reports can be generated from the simulation.log file even if the scenario was interrupted (Ctrl+C ou process killed), use the ``-ro`` option.
+.. note:: Reports can be generated from the simulation.log file even if the scenario was interrupted (Ctrl+C or process killed), use the ``-ro`` option.
           See :ref:`Configuration page <gatling-cli-options>`.

 Indicators